eridon/MATLAB-Programming-Examples/README.md

 # MATLAB Programming Examples

 This repository contains a collection of various programs written in MATLAB.
-The purpose of this repository is to provide a resource for those who are learning Matlab or simply looking for examples of well-written MATLAB code.
+The purpose of this repository is to provide a resource for those who are learning MATLAB or simply looking for examples of well-written MATLAB code.

 ## Getting Started

 To get started, simply clone the repository to your local machine and navigate to the directory containing the programs you would like to run.
-Then, run the program in Matlab by typing the file name in the command prompt.
+Then, run the program in MATLAB by typing the file name in the command prompt.

 ## Contents